Beautiful Outdoor Graduation Photos

 Your tassel is a is a symbol of achievement.
 While your cap & gown may gather dust over the years, your tassel will likely be a keepsake for many years to come.
 I love how this shot focuses on her graduation year while it also shows off those gorgeous lashes!

 I love it all and so will you!
 Sure, you can just sit there, I promise we’ll get the mom shot and everyone will love them.
-But when I told Kaitlyn to show me how excited she was to graduate, these ended up being some of their absolute favorites!
+But I love asking the grads how they feel about graduating soon, and these always end up being family favorites!

 Savannah was perfectly happy dancing her way through the desert in her cap and gown too.
 Just a simple prompt of “dance, twirl, and show me how happy you are” caused this adorable reaction from this Desert Ridge High School graduate!